AMSDavis/cadl/design/unions.md

 #### cadl-rpaas-controller

 The cadl-rpaas-controller will to use the discriminator property to deserialize a request payload into the appropriate class.

+The cadl-rpass-controller emitter will generate an abstract class for Pet and concrete classes for Cat and Dog that extend Pet.
+Any operation parameter types using 'Pet' will accept and correctly deserialize actual types corresponding to 'Cat' or 'Dog'.
+Any return types using 'Pet' will accept either 'Cat' or 'Dog'.
+(Deserialization of parameter types and serialization of return types are here given from the service perspective, as cadl-rpaas-controller is generating service code).

 #### openapi3